falconmick/BlogSpritzer/README.md

 ## Why?

 After being shown Spritz by another work colleague I really wanted to add it to my blog.
 Initially I didn't have a developer sdk invite so I reverse engineered the Spritzlet bookmark bar tool to Spritz my blog.
-Unfortunatly, due to Bloggers weird default HTML markdown I had to do allot of work in the Template and even after that it still didn't work 100%.
+Unfortunately, due to Bloggers weird default HTML markdown I had to do allot of work in the Template and even after that it still didn't work 100%.

 I emailed Spritz asking for help in attempting to optimise my HTML even more in attempt to get it to work, they ended up sending me  a developer SDK access invite so I decided this could be my first go!